Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 On gravel, the Hunt 35 Carbon Gravel isn’t as strong as I’d have expected based on its specs or as capable as others in the value-carbon gravel wheelset category.

 The results were much the same.
 It’s not as stiff and handles with less precision than others in this category that I rode back to back on the same days and courses.
-Sluggish was the word that I kept coming back to describe how the Hunts rode when I pushed them hard on dirt and gravel.
+Sluggish was the word I kept returning to describe how the Hunts rode when I pushed them hard on dirt and gravel.

 It is reasonably comfortable, more so than some and less so than others.
 The freehub is also louder and higher pitched than most though somewhat dampened by the sound of your tires against the dirt and gravel surface.